-Blue Corn & Cheese Quesadillas with Courgette Flowers
+Blue Corn and Cheese Quesadillas with Courgette Flowers

 These tortilla turnovers filled with cheese come from Xochimilco market, 20 miles or so from the centre of Mexico City.
 Pronounced ‘Sochimilco’, the market is right next to an area of wetlands that contains artificial islands called chinampas, where all the vegetables in the market will have been grown.
 The quesadillas were made from blue corn and were oozing with melted cheese and wilted courgette flowers cooked on the plancha.
 They use Swiss chard there when courgette flowers are out of season, or you could also use spinach.